dj1yfk/lcwo/README.md

 and runs the Docker image and fires up an instance of LCWO which you can reach at `http://localhost:8000`.
 There's an user `admin` with the password `admin`.

-On Ubuntu, install Docker and add your user to the docker group first;
+On Ubuntu, install Docker and add your user to the docker group first:
 ```
 sudo apt-get install docker.io    # unless you already installed docker
 sudo usermod -a -G docker $USER   # you must log out and to make this work